Jamie Dukes: Television/Radio

 Dukes joined NFL Network in 2006 as an analyst on NFL Total Access and NFL GameDay Scoreboard alongside Paul Burmeister and Tom Waddle.
 He is also a regular contributor to NFL.com.
 During NFL Network's Thursday Night Football schedule, Dukes, Paul Burmeister and Bucky Brooks can be seen providing complementary coverage on NFL.com/LIVE: Thursday Night Football.
 He also participated in the NFL Network's coverage of the 2008 NFL draft as a desk host in New York and helped cover the 2009 Pro-Bowl in Honolulu, Hawaii, interviewing players for NFL Total Access.

-Dukes is an actor in a compelling documentary on the effect of concussion on NFLers and their Families.
+Dukes is an actor in a documentary on the effect of concussion on NFLers and their Families.
 From sleeplessness to suicide, it reveals a hard portrait of life after the gridiron.